 \section{Rhythm Transcription Method}

-The aim of a rhythm transcription method is to estimate the score onset times $\tau_{0:N}$ (or note values $r_{1:N}$) from input performance data with note onset times $t_{0:N}$ (or durations $d_{1:N}$, where $d_n=t_n-t_{n-1}$) that are represented in the unit of second.
-We first construct a generative model of music performance that describes the probability $P(\tau_{0:N},t_{0:N})$ or $P(r_{1:N},d_{1:N})$ by combining a score model (one of the aforementioned models) and a performance model explained in Sec.~\ref{sec:PerformanceModel} .
+The aim of a rhythm transcription method is to estimate the score onset times $\tau_{0:N}$ (or note values $r_{1:N}$) from input MIDI data with note onset times $t_{0:N}$ (or durations $d_{1:N}$, where $d_n=t_n-t_{n-1}$) that are represented in units of seconds.
+We first construct a musical performance generative model that describes the probability $P(\tau_{0:N},t_{0:N})$ or $P(r_{1:N},d_{1:N})$ by combining a score model (one of the aforementioned models) and a performance model explained in Sec.~\ref{sec:PerformanceModel}.
 We then derive a rhythm transcription algorithm that can estimate the score by maximizing the probability $P(\tau_{0:N}|t_{0:N})$ or $P(r_{1:N}|d_{1:N})$, which is explained in Sec.~\ref{sec:AlgorithmForRhythmTranscription}.
-For the Bayesian score models, the model parameters for the piece-specific model are learned in the transcription step.
-This is described in Sec.~\ref{sec:ParameterLearning}.
+For the Bayesian score models, the model parameters for the piece-specific model are learned in the transcription step, as described in Sec.~\ref{sec:ParameterLearning}.